robert-westenberger/knowledgebase/mathematics/discrete-mathematics/nary-relations.md

 # Association Rules from Data Mining
 We will use supermarket transactions as an example domain for discussing concepts in data mining.
+We will use records from a database to address the question: How likely is it that a customer buys a product given that they also buy a collection of one or more specified products?

+A transaction is a set of items bought by a customer during a visit to the store, such as \{ milk, eggs, bread \} or \{orange juice, bananas, yogurt, cream\}.
 A **transaction**